-The full Board of Directors participates in the annual strategic planning session lead by an external consultant.
+The full Board of Directors participates in the annual strategic planning session led by an external consultant.

-CEO Report
+CEO REPORT

 The Annual Meeting allows your board of directors and your management team to report on the activities and results of the year.
-The 2023 Annual Report is provided to our members as a highlight of our past year's performance.
+The 2024 Annual Report is provided to our members as a highlight of our past year's performance.
 We are pleased to share these highlights with the Radius Credit Union communities.

-2023 Financial Operation Summary
+2024 Financial Operation Summary

-(in thousands) 2023 2022 2021
+(in thousands) 2024 2023 2022

-Net Income 4,055 8,271 2,421
+Net Income 3,191 4,055 8,271

-Assets 581,452 516,468 479,985
+Assets 607,431 581,452 516,468

-Equity 46,298 38,653 30,382
+Equity 49,489 46,298 38,653

-Equity as % of Assets 7.96 7.88 6.33
+Equity as % of Assets 8.15 7.96 7.88

-Delinquency over 90 Days 0.08 0.10 0.07
+Delinquency over 90 Days 0.13 0.08 0.10

-Operating Expenses 7,947 6,380 5,719
+Operating Expenses 8,488 7,947 6,380

 As part of the mission of Radius Credit Union we work hard to be a community minded, financially strong, and viable financial service provider.
-To achieve being your first choice for financial services, the Board establishes strategic direction and management develops action plans to meet all of the objectives of the credit union.
+To achieve being your first choice for financial services, the Board establishes strategic direction, and management develops action plans to meet all the objectives of the credit union.
 The planning process encompasses the development of the strategic plan, the business plan, and the operating and long-term budgets.
 Through these plans, the board determines the key drivers for the financial results.
 The chart above highlights a few of the key financial performance results.

-Asset growth

-2023 was another year of significant growth for the Credit Union.
-The merger with Earl Grey Credit Union increased the asset base by just over \$40 million and had just under \$25 million in organic growth.
-The combined growth was \$65 million or just over 11%.
-This surpasses the 2022 growth rate of 7.60% or \$36.5 million.
-We attribute this to our increased membership as well as the strong Saskatchewan economy.
+We are pleased to report that our Asset Growth for 2024 was 4.15%.
+In dollars this was an overall increase of just under \$26.0 million, leaving our year end assets at \$607.4 million.
+The growth rate is lower than last year, however, is closer to our longer-term average.
+Given the reduced commodity prices combined with lower crop production in some of the areas we serve, we are budgeting for a lessor rate of growth in 2025.
 Member deposits provide the credit union with funds to lend to members or funds to invest, thereby increasing the assets.
-Member deposits increased from \$473 million to \$529.5 million over the course of the year.
-Radius Credit Union's equity ended the year at \$46.3 million.
-This year we contributed over \$4.0 million to our reserves after paying over \$1.0 million in Member Patronage and Interest on Equity Accounts.
+Member deposits increased from \$535.2 million to \$557.9 million over the course of the year.
+Radius Credit Union's equity ended the year at

+\$49.5 million.
+This year we contributed over \$3.0 million to our reserves after paying just under \$1.0 million in Member Patronage and Interest paid on Equity Accounts.

 Even as a financial cooperative, Radius must operate as a business entity, necessitating the generation of a sufficient operating surplus to cover expenses, bolster capital reserves, and provide returns to its members.
 Revenue for the credit union is derived from various sources, including interest margins, service charges, and commissions.
-Throughout 2023, we observed three successive increases in the Bank of Canada rate, culminating in a rise from 4.25% to 5.00% by December 31st, 2023.
-Despite these changes, our robust margin and prudent loan loss provisions enabled us to fulfill regulatory capital requirements, distribute a 5.0% patronage payment to our membership, and offer a competitive interest rate of 5.75% on member equity accounts.
+Throughout 2024, we observed multiple decreases in the Prime Lending Rate, culminating in a drop from 6.70% to 5.45% by December 31, 2024.
+These reductions in rates put downward pressure on our interest margins, however, we were still able to fulfill regulatory capital requirements, distribute a 3.50% patronage payment to our membership, and pay a competitive interest rate of 5.00% on member equity accounts.